-Eliminate the need for G Suite (Google Apps) domain admins to separately manage WordPress user accounts, and get peace of mind only authorized employees have access to your organizations’s websites and intranet.
+Eliminate the need for Google Workspace (previous calledÂ Google AppsÂ andÂ G Suite) domain admins to separately manage WordPress user accounts, and get peace of mind only authorized employees have access to your organizations’s websites and intranet.

 See our website at wp-glogin.com for more details.

-The Premium version allows everyone in your G Suite (Google Apps) domain to login to WordPress – an account will be automatically created in WordPress if one doesn’t already exist.
+The Premium version allows everyone in your Google Workspace (Google Apps / G Suite) domain to login to WordPress – an account will be automatically created in WordPress if one doesn’t already exist.

 You can also see logs of accounts created and roles changed by the plugin.

-Google Apps Login allows you to centralize your site’s Google functionality and build your own extensions, or use third-party extensions, which require no configuration themselves and share the same user authentication and permissions that users already allowed for Login for Google Apps itself.
+Login for Google Apps allows you to centralize your site’s Google functionality and build your own extensions, or use third-party extensions, which require no configuration themselves and share the same user authentication and permissions that users already allowed for Login for Google Apps itself.